 c) Immediate information to the press on Commission decisions

 Subject to the prior-information rights of the other institutions or national or international authorities, the press will be informed immediately of any decision taken at Commission level.
 Information and press releases must not be delayed until later in the day or the following day while awaiting an appearance by the Commission Member concerned in the press room or the multi-language availability of the press releases concerned.

-d) Quality of IP notes and memos
+d) Quality of press releases, Q&A and factsheets

 e) Language cover

 Interpretation into English and French will be available at the midday briefing.
 On the day when the College of Commissioners meets, the Commission’s services will make every effort to provide the interpretation into all EU languages.
 For press conferences there will be as many languages as possible, including at least the language of the Commission Member and the languages important to the subject being discussed.
 English and French will be available for technical briefings.
 Translations of press releases will be made available in English, French and German and in the languages important to the subject under discussion.

 Efforts will be made to ensure that fact sheets are available at least in English and French.